Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-flight-free-across-the-generations.html.markdown

 I find it quite frustrating and depressing that in this country people in my generation seem to think that, now that they have the luxury of time, they deserve to fly around the world.
 It is very normalised and the majority of people don’t associate flying with damage to the earth.
 The media has a huge part to play in what we see as normal.
 I dread watching quiz shows where contestants describe that they will spend prize money on a flight to somewhere exotic.

 In terms of making changes, information would help people to understand the human and carbon cost of flying.
 When you are older, train travel does perhaps seem more daunting, and doesn’t seem as easy as flying.
-However we have had some fantastic holidays since we stopped flying, and there is great joy in the smallest things.
+However, we have had some fantastic holidays since we stopped flying, and there is great joy in the smallest things.

 ### Benjamin